keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 * Create an entry in the `docs/blog/.authors.yml` file if you're not in it already.

-* The GitHub user ID used to identify yourself in the `docs/.authors.yml` file must be added to the `.github/actions/spelling/expect.txt` file so that the spell checker knows about it.
+* You can use any identifier for yourself in the `docs/.authors.yml` file, but it must be added to the `.github/actions/spelling/expect.txt` file so that the spell checker knows about it.